connorslagle/homes-like-this/README.md

 With this in mind, I decided to build a search optimizer that can recommend **where** to look for your next home based on images of rooms you already like.

+# Project Structure

+I want to ultimately deploy the recommender to a web-application.
+For that purpose, the project will be split into two parts.
+In part one, a scalable data infrastructure (webscraper and pipelines) will be presented along with exploratory data analysis (EDA) and preliminary image featurization.
+In part two, a convolutional neural network (CNN) autoencoder will be explored for real

+- Develop a scalable webscraper (to be deployed on AWS)
+- Develop robust data cleaning pipelines for image and image metadata
+- Featurize images

+Goals for Capstone 3:
+- Scrape more data (more cities/listings -> run on AWS)
+- Combine image features with metadata -> predict where to look by

+This project will be presented in two parts.

 # The Dataset

-The data for this project was collected by webscraping [Realtor.com](https://www.realtor.com/).
+The dataset was collected by webscraping [Realtor.com](https://www.realtor.com/).
 For a proof of concept, roughly 10,000 images were scraped on May 12th - 13th, 2020 from the seven municipalities around the Denver Metro Area with a [population > 100,000](https://en.wikipedia.org/wiki/Denver_metropolitan_area#Places_with_over_100,000_inhabitants).
+Of the 10,000 images, only ~5,600 of them were unique and included in the final dataset.
+A brief descrion of the data source is below:

 Municipality | Pop.
 (2018, est.) | Listings Avail.
 (5/13/2020) | Listings Scraped | Images Scraped | Images/Listing
 |---|---:|---:|---:|---:|---:|